Pebble Games and Linear Equations: Introduction

+To obtain these results, we give simple new, and arguably simpler proofs of the theorems of Tinhofer and of Atserias and Maneva.
 In fact, the linear algebra we use is so simple that much of it can be carried out not only over the field of real numbers, but over arbitrary semirings.
 By using similar algebraic arguments over the boolean semiring (with disjunction as addition and conjunction as multiplication), we obtain analogous results to those for $\LC^k$-equivalence for the ordinary $k$-variable logic $\LL^k$, characterising $\LL^k$-equivalence, i.e., $k$-pebble game equivalence without counting, by systems of `linear' equations over the boolean semiring.

-For the ease of presentation, we have decided to present our results only for undirected simple graphs.
-It is easy to extend all results to relational structures with at most binary relations.
-Atserias and Maneva did this for their results, and for ours the extension works analogously.
-An extension to structures with relations of higher arities also seems possible, but is more complicated and comes at the price of loosing some of the elegance of the results.